compbiozurich/UZH-BIO392/course-results/2020/Sarah-Lötscher/Izaskun_Mallona_Report.md

     * Can we store this in a BED3?
 How (please write down the BED file)?
 Are we losing any information?

-      We could store the Information in a BED3 ----- but we would lose information about the quality score and strand information.
+      We could store the Information in a BED3 (I will use 0 counting / fully-closed) but we would lose information about the quality score and strand information.

-      chr2 1000
+      chr2 1000 1999
-      chr2
+      chr2 2000 2999
-      chr2
+      chr2 3000 3999

     * And in BED6?
 How?
 Are we losing any information?

       The Data can be stored in a BED6 file.
 I dont think there would be any informaion loss by using the BED6 format.
+This format semms to work best for the information given.

+      chr2 1000 1999 intervalA 0 +
+      chr2 2000 2999 intervalB 0 +
+      chr2 3000 3999 intervalc 1000 +

     * And in BED12?
 How?
 Are we losing any information?

-      The data could be stored in a BED12 file but i think it would be a bit unnecessary since there is no further data so the datapoints would be left blank.
+      The data could be stored in a BED12 file and there would be no dataloss but i think it would be a bit unnecessary since there is no further information so the 'new six datapoints' would be left blank.

     * And in the most compact Wiggle as possible?
 How?
 Are we losing any information?

-      It should be possible
+      It should be possible. we would lose information about the strand information and the intervall names.
+It should look something like this:

+      variableStep chrom=chr2 span=1000
+      1000 0
+      2000 0
+      3000 1000